Sample Indira Gandhi Worksheet

 During her father's term as Prime Minister, Indira served in many political organizations, most of which supported rights for workers, children and poor people.
 Indira became a strong voice for underprivileged Indians.
 When her father died in 1964, she was elected to Indian Parliament, where she stayed until 1966, when she was elected prime minister.
 Her election followed a nationwide tour in which she gained the love and support of millions of working-class Indians.
 In 1971, she won reelection by an overwhelming majority of votes.

 Her rule as prime minister was full of hard times both for the people and the government of India.
-She saw India .....
+She saw India through a war with Pakistan over disputed territory .....

 For the complete story with questions: click here for printable